cosmos/sdk-tutorials/academy/4-my-own-chain/events.md

 Now that you have [added the possible actions](./play-game.md) including their return values, use events to alert/notify players.

 Imagine a potential or current player waiting for their turn.
 It is not practical to look at all the transactions and search for the ones signifying the player's turn.
-It is better to listen to known events that let determine whose player's turn it is.
+It is better to listen to known events that let clients determine whose player's turn it is.

 Adding events to your application is as simple as: